tadmccorkle/static-comments-with-firebase/README.md

 #### Site Mailing Lists

 If your *comment-bot.yml* file contains your encrypted Mailgun API key, encrypted Mailgun domain, and encrypted Mailgun mailing list name, you can use add emails to your mailing list with a POST to *YOUR_FIREBASE_APP/__email__/GITHUB_PAGES_REPO_OWNER/GITHUB_PAGES_REPO/GITHUB_PAGES_DEPLOYMENT_BRANCH/comments*.
-Like comment submissions, Google's reCAPTCHA V2 can be used to prevent spam.
+No spam protection is used for this portion of the API other than rate limiting.
 You will be responsible for sending emails to the mailing list.

 [Let me know](mailto:tad.mccorkle+CommentBotTutorial@gmail.com), or create a pull request, if I left anything important out of the instructions above.